FIRST YEAR OF TANGLE LAB

 We used several festive motifs in December, starting off with StArukas, my version of Zentangle’s Arukas tangle.
 In the main session, we drew a Christmas tree, focusing on section-based shading and highlighting.
 On top of the tree we drew StArukas with zenbossing-inspired shading.
 Finally, for the follow-up, I showed my tangle Svashta, shaped like another Christmas tree.

 In the last live online meeting of this 12-month period, we thought about some inspiring word.
 We placed them inside of a ribbon made of Zentangle’s Rambles tangle.
 Around the ribbon, we drew Zentangle’s Crescent Moon with some bling and Ariane Bauer’s new tangle Zarillon.
 The focus of the bonus session was Debbie Raaen’s Starlight – a wonderful grid tangle.
 For the follow-up, I showed a cone-shaped Crescent Moon, again in a glamorous edition, which contrasts its usual modest appearance.

 Gratitude for the first year of Tangle Lab

 I already wrote about how grateful I felt to have chosen (and to be chosen for) this incredible creative journey.
-I try to always make sure to thank all the Tangle Lab members for being my co-creators, and always inspiring me to learn from them, create and share.
+It is important to me to always make sure to thank all the Tangle Lab members for being my co-creators and inspiring me to learn from them, create and share.
 I am thankful for all of you who are a part of my Zentangle journey in any way.

 When I started my CZT journey I felt some anxiety about how long it would last, and how much would I be able to keep drawing and coming up with some new ideas and designs.
 Now I know that we all live in an infinite space of inspiration and creativity, and the belief in the abundance of it is the way to live by.
 That is why I am eagerly anticipating many more creative months with my co-creators and friends.